Up to 50% off sofas & mattresses — limited‑time deals.

 What good side sleeping actually looks like

-Good side sleeping is not the same as collapsing into a sharp curl.
-The goal is a neutral spine: head in line with the trunk, shoulders stacked, and knees only slightly bent.
-When that alignment is right, many people feel less morning stiffness and less pulling through the neck or low back.
-Mayo Clinic’s practical guidance also supports slight knee flexion with a pillow between the legs to reduce strain through the spine, pelvis, and hips.
+Good side sleeping is not the same as curling into a tight ball.
+The goal is a neutral spine: head lined up with the trunk, shoulders stacked, and knees only slightly bent.
+When that setup is right, people often notice less pulling through the neck, less twisting through the hips, and less morning stiffness.
+A pillow between the legs can also help keep the spine, pelvis, and hips from rotating out of line.

 A simple side-sleep setup that works for many people

 Use a pillow tall enough to fill the gap between the ear and the outside shoulder without pushing the head upward.
-Add a pillow between the knees if the low back, hips, or sacroiliac area tends to feel twisted in the morning.
-If your upper arm keeps going numb, hugging a second pillow can keep the shoulder from collapsing forward.
-The exact pillow height is not settled by research, but the basic mechanical principle is clear: your head and neck should stay centered rather than tilted.
+Add a pillow between the knees if the hips, sacroiliac area, or low back tend to feel twisted in the morning.
+If your upper arm goes numb or your shoulder keeps collapsing forward, hugging a second pillow can help keep the chest and shoulder in a calmer position.

 When Back Sleeping Is the Better Choice